 At the high-level, if you already have a set of databases running at compatibility level 120 or below, and plan to move some of them to 130, or because your workload automatically provision new databases that will be soon be set by default to 130, please consider the followings:

 - Before changing to the new compatibility level in production, enable Query Store.
 You can refer to Change the Database Compatibility Mode and Use the Query Store for more information.

 - Next, test all critical workloads using representative data and queries of a production-like environment, and compare the performance experienced and as reported by Query Store.
 If you experience some regressions, you can identify the regressed queries with the Query Store and use the plan forcing option from Query Store (aka plan pinning).
 In such a case, you definitively stay with the compatibility level 130, and use the former query plan as suggested by the Query Store.

 - If you have multitenant applications spanning multiple databases, it may be necessary to update the provisioning logic of your databases to ensure a consistent compatibility level across all databases; old and newly provisioned ones.
 Your application workload performance could be sensitive to the fact that some databases are running at different compatibility levels, and therefore, compatibility level consistency across any database could be required in order to provide the same experience to your customers all across the board.
-It is not a mandate; it really depends on how your application is affected by the compatibility level.
+Note that it is not a mandate, it really depends on how your application is affected by the compatibility level.

-- Last, regarding the Cardinality Estimation, it is recommended to test your production workload under the new conditions to determine if your application benefits from the Cardinality Estimation improvements.
+- Last, regarding the Cardinality Estimation, and just like changing the compatibility level, before proceeding in production, it is recommended to test your production workload under the new conditions to determine if your application benefits from the Cardinality Estimation improvements.